 Sweat Your Prayers: life in motion through dance.

-Body Matters: The strength and flexibility of your body elevates your mind and spirit.
+Cardio Pilates: The strength and flexibility of your body elevates your mind and spirit.
 Pilates is the core of this class and you’ll play with resistance bands, magic circles, balls, and High Intensity Interval Training for a workout that builds balance throughout your being.

-Power Hour: this class is an inspired Journey into Power, created by Baron Baptiste.
+Power Vinyasa: this class is an inspired Journey into Power, created by Baron Baptiste.
 You will flow, sweat, strengthen and breathe, as we move through an hour of power yoga flow.
 All levels are welcome as this class allows you to work at your own level, while incorporating variations and modifications.

-Beyond the Barre: This class highlights the best of Pilates and Barre and is choreographed to music to challenge your whole body with center floor core moves and using light hand weights.
+Barre: This class highlights the best of Pilates and Barre and is choreographed to music to challenge your whole body with center floor core moves and using light hand weights.
 With Caroline’s long time Pilates background and instruction she naturally brings practical application and focused awareness of working from your center.
 This workout can be intense!
 You are encouraged to join no matter your skill or fitness level as you can work within your own range of motion.

 Yin/Restorative: This class combines yin stretches with restorative poses for a deeply relaxing class.